wilfredinni/pysheetComments/2019/April/poetry_vscode_p1/projects-poetry-vscode-p1.md

 After is done, a new file, `poetry.lock` will be created.

 > When Poetry has finished installing, it writes all of the packages and the exact versions of them that it downloaded to the poetry.lock file, locking the project to those specific versions.
-You should commit the poetry.lock file to your project repo so that all people working on the project are locked to the same versions of dependencies (more below).
+You should commit the poetry.lock file to your project repo so that all people working on the project are locked to the same versions of dependencies.

 ## Dependency Management

-One way to add or remove dependencies is to directly edit *pyproject.toml* and run `poetry install` to apply the changes.
-We instead will use the `add` and `remove` commands to avoid manual modifications.
+One way to add or remove dependencies is to directly edit *pyproject.toml* and then run `poetry install` to apply the changes.
+We will instead use the `add` and `remove` commands to avoid manual modifications.

 ### Adding Dependencies